We activate artists to build power, shift culture, and heal spirits for the wellness of the people.

 The Sanctuaries is a new expression of a long lineage of artists, organizers, and visionaries who have shaped the rich culture of our nation’s capital.
-In 2013, twenty neighbors came together to create “sanctuaries” – sacred spaces where artists of diverse backgrounds could build trust and take collective action.
+In 2013, twenty neighbors came together to create “sanctuaries” – sacred spaces where artists of diverse racial and religious backgrounds could build trust and take collective action.
 We've grown a lot since then.
 But we remain committed to the bold spirit of those early founders.

 In everything we do, we’re better together.
 So we’re thrilled you found us!
-Together, we can transform two of the most divisive issues of our time – race and religion – into powerful forces for social transformation.
+Together, we can transform two of the most divisive issues of our time – race and religion – into powerful forces for personal and social transformation.

 Our values guide everything we do.